-Most readings and class resources will be posted on Moodle.
-Students will need to purchase a copy of a play Unity (1918) by Keven Kerr or short novel TBA.
+All readings and class resources will be posted on Moodle.
+Students may need to purchase a copy of a play or short novel TBA.

 Assignments will be submitted on Moodle in Microsoft Word.
 Access to a computer (with audio and video capability) and internet access is important.